tomslee/ridehail/README.md

 The project uses pyodide, which is brilliant, to run the python code in the browser.
 The code for this is in the web folder.

 Here are instructions for running it in a local browser.
-At sometime I'll host it somewhere.
+You can access a hosted version at https://tomslee.github.io/ridehail/lab/.

+The javascript and HTML files needed for the browser are in the docs/lab folder of this project.

 First you do have to build the ridehail package, which makes a wheel file in the dist folder.
-I think you then have to install it locally.
-Later on I hope to serve it from github.
+If you have run the pip install -r requirements.txt command above then you should have the *build* package installed.

+From the root directory of the project:
 ```
 > python -m build
+> # The version number below may be different
 > pip install dist/ridehail-0.0.1-py3-none-any.whl --force-reinstall
 ```

-THen start a web server from the /web directory:
+Then start a web server from the /web directory:

 ```
-> cd web
+> cd docs/lab
+> cp ../../dist/ridehail-0.0.1-py3-non-any.whl dist/
 > python -m http.server > /dev/null 2>&1 &
 ```

 At least, that command runs the server silently and in the background in Linux.
 Just try python -m http.server in a separate console if you're on Windows or want to see output.

+Then go to http://localhost:8000 to see the output.
+If there are problems in the browser the next step is to use the browser developer tools to see what is going on

 # Running a simulation